-My colleague Andre Neufville, an Anchore solution architect, speaks to the wisdom of instituting proper risk management in the DevSecOps toolchain and some other advice that you can also apply to your supply chain best practices.
+My colleague Andre Neufville, an Anchore solution architect, speaks to the wisdom of instituting proper risk management in the DevSecOps pipeline and some other advice that you can also apply to your supply chain best practices.

 Work with your Partners to improve Security Accountability

 It’s one thing to manage your technology stack and supporting infrastructure; it’s another thing to secure and enforce your development partners that you have in your supply chain.
 While challenging to do, you can look at contractual measures to ensure security with enforceable penalties if broken.
 Unfortunately, such contractual agreements can be challenging to enforce.

 There’s also seeking out third-party vendors who’re already adhering to your industry’s necessary compliance standards.

 Another option to explore if you have the budget is to implement defense in depth, where you treat every piece of software you bring into your supply chain as a malicious actor.
 It doesn’t matter if you source the software from your internal DevSecOps teams, a third-party supplier, an open source software project, or a combination of sources.

 Defense in Depth requires your organization to put in the tools and processes to monitor everything that enters your supply chain.
 It’s an expensive measure to implement and out of reach for all but the largest of enterprises.